 Hancock County and the City of Sparta have prepared a new, joint Comprehensive Plan document for the purpose of providing a framework for the growth of their communities that reflects shifting changes in local priorities in the context of broader social and economic conditions.
-The Hancock County Joint Comprehensive Plan 2021-2026 will serve to guide elected and appointed officials in development and growth decisions over the next five years and beyond.
+The Hancock County Comprehensive Plan 2021-2026 will serve to guide elected and appointed officials in development and growth decisions over the next five years and beyond.

-This joint comprehensive plan also serves as a general statement of intent regarding the policies the communities involved will observe and actions they will take in their efforts to achieve locally-generated and desired growth objectives.
+This Joint Comprehensive Plan also serves as both general "statement of intent" regarding the policies it will observe and actions it will take in its efforts to achieve locally-generated and desired growth objectives.
 This document operates in concert with a number of other community plans and does not reflect all potential areas of community concern and action.

-Georgia's Minimum Standards and Procedures for Local Comprehensive Planning are regulated by the Department of Community Affairs (DCA) and are intended to help local governments address immediate needs and opportunities while moving toward realization of long-term goals.
-The comprehensive plan should be referenced by local elected and appointed officials in the decisionmaking process.
+Georgia's Minimum Standards and Procedures for Planning are intended to help local governments address immediate needs and opportunities while moving toward realization of long-term goals.
+The Comprehensive Plan should be referenced by local elected and appointed officials when making intermediate decisions regarding land use and economic development.